mateconpizza/gm/README.md

   -t, --tag strings    list by tag
   -T, --tail int       the <int> last part of bookmarks -v, --verbose        verbose mode

-Use "gm [command] --help" for more information about a command.
 ```

 ### 🔑 Supported Env Vars